 Apache Spark Interview Questions

-Ans.
 Apache Spark is an open-source framework used for real-time data analytics in a distributed computing environment.
-It is a data processing engine which provides faster analytics than Hadoop MapReduce.
+It is a data processing engine that provides faster analytics than Hadoop MapReduce.

 Apache ZooKeeper Interview Questions

-Ans.
-Apache Oozie is a scheduler which controls the workflow of Hadoop jobs.
+Apache Oozie is a scheduler that controls the workflow of Hadoop jobs.

 There are two kinds of Oozie jobs: